danbz/aesthetic-programming/8-Queeries/Readme.md

-politics of API
+- politics of API
-appropriation and copyright
+- appropriation and copyright
-queer queries
+- queer queries (the code and image keyword could be 'queer')
-terms and conditions -> regulation operators -> selection, ranking, relevance, curation
+- terms and conditions -> regulation
+- operators -> selection, ranking, relevance, curation

-reference:
+- reference:
 Sollfank PhD thesis